abraemer/SpinTruncatedWigner.jl/README.md

 For late times ($\mathcal O(100J)$), I recommend using `Vern7` or `Vern8` and definitively lower the default tolerances.

 ## Example:
-Let's compute the dynamics of the staggered x-magnetization in a nearest neighbour interacting XXZ chain starting from a Neel state in x-direction.
+Let's compute the dynamics of the staggered z-magnetization in a nearest neighbour interacting XXZ chain starting from a Neel state in z-direction.
 ```julia
 using SpinModels, SpinTruncatedWigner, OrdinaryDiffEq, Statistics